Explore Categories

 Track Outstandings for party

-If you maintain your sales report separately for parties belonging to different branches, regions, and so on, you can track the outstandings for all parties together or view the consolidated receivables for each set (branch, region, and so on) of parties.
+If you maintain your sales report separately for parties belonging to different branches, regions, etc., you can track the outstandings for all parties together or view the consolidated receivables for each set (branch, region, etc.) of parties.

-For example, BMS Mart, SK Mart, and Dakshin Enterprise belong to NorthZone and Shyam Private Limited and Wool Mart belong to SouthZone.
+For example, Customer A, Customer B, and Customer C belong to the NorthZone and Customer D and Customer E belong to SouthZone.
 If you recorded credit sales for all of these customers, you can view the receivables party-wise or view the total receivables from NorthZone and SouthZone separately.

 Credit Sale with Bill-wise